openconfig/grpctunnel/doc/grpctunnel_design.md

 #### Target Type Fields

 The `type_type` field is used to indicate the eligible targets.
-If it is empty, the server will assume that the client wants to subscribe everything.
+If it is empty, the server will assume that the tunnel client wants to subscribe everything.

 #### Error Fields